BASIC interpreter: Niche BASICs

 Many BASIC interpreters are now available for smartphones and tablets via the Apple App Store, or Google Play store for Android.

 Today, coding BASIC interpreters has become part of the retrocomputing hobby.
 Higher level programming languages on systems with extensive RAM have simplified implementing BASIC interpreters.
-For instance, line management is simple if your implementation language supports sparse matrixes, variable management is simple with associative arrays, and program execution is easy with eval functions.
-As examples, see the open-source project Vintage BASIC, written in Haskell or the OCaml Tiny BASIC.
+For instance, line management is simple if an implementation language supports sparse matrixes, variable management is simple with associative arrays, and program execution is easy with eval functions.
+As examples, see the open source project Vintage BASIC, written in Haskell or OCaml Tiny BASIC.

 Sales and distribution

 Initially, interpreters were either bundled with computer hardware or developed as a custom service, before an industry producing independently packaged software for organizations came about in the late 1960s.
 BASIC interpreters were first sold separately from microcomputers, then built-in, before becoming sold as applications again in the DOS era.